-Sustainable Christmas wrapping might not be the first thing you think about when wrapping your gifts but with most of the colourful papers being non recyclable it's time to give it a bit more thought and switch your routine.
+Sustainable Christmas wrapping might not be the first thing you think about when wrapping your gifts but with most of the colorful papers being non-recyclable it's time to give it a bit more thought and switch up your routine.

-Once you’ve checked out our gift ideas for dogs, zodiac gifts and best gifts for travellers, it’s natural to want to wrap them in paper covered in glitter and foil.
-But usually these types of paper are non-recyclable and will have to go to general waste.
+Once you’ve checked out our gift ideas for dogs, zodiac gifts, and best gifts that keep on giving, it’s natural to want to wrap them in paper covered in glitter and foil.
+But usually, these types of paper are non-recyclable and will have to go to general waste.